Priy-Priyesh16/VSD_FPGA_labs/README.md

 ### **FPGA Design Flow**
 <img width="1051" height="909" alt="image" src="https://github.com/user-attachments/assets/52c1ec6c-ad77-493c-9785-0f0ea3adaec8" />
 First the Architeure is to be finalized and decided.
 The the RTL code is written, the written code is supposed to be synthesisable, once the simulation is completed
-Synthesis is then doen in which a timing analysis is performed, also the pin asignment is done in tis stage using the constraints file.
+Synthesis is then done in which a timing analysis is performed, also the pin asignment is done in tis stage using the constraints file.
 Implmentation is then performed after a succesful synhtesis, in this stage also a timing analysis is performed, slack hold and setup should be possitve for the deisgn to behave correctly.